 From the number of successful adaptation based on manga and light novels, anime has been one of the most well-appreciated media in the pop culture community, and it is all about the wide variety of genres it simply offers – action, drama, romance, comedy and a lot.
 Like Hollywood films and local TV shows, Japanese animation requires a vast involvement of artistry from the use of skillfully generated visual effects to the overall production, and these are given a certain amount of effort towards the success of an entire series.
-However, there is something unique behind the beautiful creation of every Japanese animation.
+However, there’s something unique behind the beautiful creation of every Japanese animation.
 While you enjoy the remarkable details and crafts they put into a particular show, you should keep in mind that these elements wouldn’t be possible without the heart of characters.
-After all, there is no lifeless character with the presence of a good voice actor.
+After all, there’s no such thing as a lifeless character with the presence of a good voice actor.

-In the English dub Dragon Ball franchise, well-known voice actors such as Sean Schemmel and Christopher Sabat, the iconic voices of Goku and Vegeta, respectively, in Funimation dub, are both highly respected for their spectacular performance, not just in North America, but fans around the globe have been always inspired by these legendary actors.
-Sean Schemmel does not share the same voice as the Japanese version of Goku, but it is not about the similarity, is it?
-Sean has a unique way to portray the character as he delivers the role smoothly with his naturally idiotic and naive-like tone as making Goku pop out from Toriyama’s masterpiece.
-With the wide difference of voice from the Japanese version of Goku, it supports the fact that voice acting also requires creativity.
+In the English dub Dragon Ball franchise, well-known voice actors such as Sean Schemmel and Christopher Sabat, the iconic voices of Goku and Vegeta respectively in Funimation dub, are both highly respected for their spectacular performance not just in North America, but fans around the globe have always been inspired by these legendary actors.
+Sean Schemmel does not share the same tone as Nozawa, but it’s not about the similarity, is it?
+Sean has a unique way to portray the character as he delivers the role smoothly with his naive-like tone as making Goku pop out from Toriyama’s masterpiece.
+With the wide difference of voice from the Japanese dub, it supports the fact that voice acting also requires creativity.
 Since it is a work of art, the actor uses his heart and soul to portray the character.
-He works hard and dedicates himself to the suffering of the character amidst of the most ultimate battle sequence, for instance.
+He works hard and dedicates himself to the suffering of the character amidst of the most ultimate battle sequence for instance.
 There is no perfect thing in the world of voice acting.
 Everything is nurtured with great passion for the colorful artwork.

-Voice actors have always inspired many anime fans that dedication and hardwork are key elements to achieve your goals.
-Like any noble professions such as doctors, lawyers and educators, voice actors have undergone difficult challenges to have what it takes to become the greatest artists.
-They aren’t just all about talents who inspire people around them, but they have also proved that choosing what you have really wanted to be in the future is an important aspect to keep your determination go beyond with purpose.
+Voice actors have always inspired many anime fans that dedication and hardwork are key elements to achieve their goals.
+Like any noble professions such as doctors, lawyers and educators, voice actors have undergone difficult challenges to be of great value.
+They aren’t just all about talents who inspire people around them, but they have also proved that choosing what you’ve really wanted to be in the future is an important aspect to keep your determination go beyond with purpose.
 They have chosen the career because acting has been their passion.
 After all, you can not appreciate every little thing in the world without any enthusiasm into a certain thing.
-Voice actors might have realized that acting is more than just an art, and it becomes their own flesh that keeps them to move forward.
-You might not have realized but they are heroes.
+Voice actors might have realized that acting is more than just an art as it becomes their own flesh that keeps them to move forward.
+You might not have realized but they are real heroes.
 They also sacrifice for the sake of something important, that is, the smile of anime fans, which enables them to work hard and go beyond their limits.

-Without voice actors, our favorite anime characters will literally be a fictional piece of work.
-Voices are more than just the description and artwork of characters as they make them more realistic from giving them voices to expressing strong emotions.
+Without voice actors, your favorite anime characters will always be a lifeless fictional piece of work.
+Voices are more than just the description and artwork of characters as they make them beyond realistic from giving them voices to expressing the best emotional core.
 You can’t fully understand the personality of a character without a good voice actor, can you?
-It is quite horrible to watch a lifeless character.
-Everyone should acknowledge the endless effort of voice actors as they contribute significant roles in the anime industry.
-They have saved us.
+It’s quite horrible to watch a lifeless character.
+Everyone should acknowledge the endless effort of voice actors as they contribute a great deal of significance in the anime industry.
+They have always saved us.
 Haven’t they done enough?

 “Many people think voice over artists just read, there’s much more to it.
 Without acting beats, scene study and improving skills, you won’t make it.” – Tara Strong